The Blue Eye

 the blue eye

-The Blue Eye appears amid a dry Mediterranean landscape with clear turquoise waters and a lush green setting.
 The colorful natural spring has long been known as one of Albania’s best-kept secrets.
-However, in recent years it has become a mainstay for travelers heading to Sarandë and Gjirokaster.
+However, in recent years, it has become a mainstay for travelers heading to the nearby Sarandë and Gjirokaster.

-As the main water source for the Bistricë River, the Blue Eye is surprisingly mysterious.
-Besides the almost identical look of a human iris, the bottom seems to be a never-ending pit.
 Divers have descended through the bubbles, into the karst hole, and had to turn back after 50 meters.
 Seems fitting for an icy pool that could double as the eye of a White Walker (Game of Thrones reference anyone?).

-blue eye
+blue eye albania

-SOME UNEXPECTED WILDLIFE
+SOME UNEXPECTED WILDLIFE AT THE BLUE EYE

-Watch out if the rocks down by the water seem like they move with every step, your eyes aren’t playing tricks on you.
-Tons of tiny well-camouflaged frogs call the spring their home.
+Watch out if the rocks down by the water seem like they move with every step; your eyes aren’t playing tricks on you.
+Tons of tiny, well-camouflaged frogs call the spring their home.
 They dart in and out of the water and make entertaining companions for the day.

 Tours | Fancy a tour of the Blue Eye?
 Options are leaving from Tirana, Durres, Sarandë, and Gjirokaster.
 Many will combine other sights in Albania, like Lekursi Castle and Ksamil.
 If you’re interested, you’ll find a variety of choices here and here.